-The COVID-19 Vaccine: Answers to Your Top Questions
+The COVID-19 Vaccine for Adults: Answers to Your Top Questions

 Pfizer’s and Moderna’s mRNA vaccines are approximately 95% effective at preventing SARS-CoV-2 infection after 2 doses.